-European System of Financial Supervision (ESFS)
+European System of Financial Supervision

 Legal basis

-Articles 114 and 127(6) of the Treaty on the Functioning of the European Union.
+• Articles 114 and 127(6) of the Treaty on the Functioning of the European Union;

 Background and objectives

-The financial sector is subject to a strict regulatory and supervisory framework designed to promote financial stability and protect the customers of financial services.
-EU regulations set out the rules and standards by which financial institutions must abide.
-Supervision is a process of oversight designed to ensure that financial institutions apply those rules and standards properly.
+This fact sheet deals with supervision, which is a process of oversight designed to ensure that financial institutions apply those rules and standards properly.
 Among other issues, the 2007-08 global financial crisis laid bare the need to improve and strengthen the European regulatory and supervisory architecture.
-As a result, the EU carried out a number of reforms to overhaul the way in which the EU financial sector is regulated and supervised.
-Following the recommendations of the report by the de Larosière expert group on strengthening the European supervisory arrangements, the ESFS was introduced in 2010 and became operational on 1 January 2011.
-The ESFS consists of the European Systemic Risk Board (ESRB), the three European supervisory authorities (ESAs) – namely the European Banking Authority (EBA), the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) – the Joint Committee of the ESAs, and the national supervisors.
+Following the recommendations of the February 2009 report by the high-level group chaired by Jacques de Larosière on strengthening the European supervisory arrangements, the European System of Financial Supervision (ESFS) was introduced in 2010 and became operational on 1 January 2011.
+The ESFS consists of the national supervisors (the national competent authorities of the Member States), the three European supervisory authorities (ESAs) – namely the European Banking Authority (EBA), the European Securities and Markets Authority (ESMA) and the European Insurance and Occupational Pensions Authority (EIOPA) – the Joint Committee of the ESAs, and the European Systemic Risk Board (ESRB).

 Framework